Millwood (Richland County, South Carolina)

 Millwood is the site and ruins of an antebellum plantation house at 6100 Garner's Ferry Road (US 76), Columbia, South Carolina.
 Owned by Colonel Wade Hampton II and his wife Ann Fitzsimmons Hampton, it was the boyhood home of their first son Wade Hampton III and other children.
 He later became a Confederate general and later, South Carolina governor, and U.S. Senator.

 After the death of Wade Hampton II in 1858, the house was inherited by his four unmarried daughters.
-On February 17, 1865, it was burned by General Sherman's troops the same time the city of Columbia was burned.
+On February 17, 1865, it was burned by General Sherman's troops at the same time the city of Columbia was burned.
 On March 18, 1971, the ruins were named to the National Register of Historic Places.

 Hampton family

-Wade Hampton I (1752–1835) was a lieutenant colonel in the American Revolutionary War, brigadier general in the War of 1812, a congressman, and a wealthy planter.
+Wade Hampton I (1752–1835) was a lieutenant colonel in the American Revolutionary War, a brigadier general in the War of 1812, a congressman, and a wealthy planter.
 When he died in 1835, he was considered one of the wealthiest men in America with plantations in Mississippi, Louisiana, and South Carolina; he was the wealthiest planter in the Southern United States.

 Wade Hampton II (1791–1858) was called Colonel due to a commission in the South Carolina Militia.
 He served two terms in the South Carolina Senate.
 Although he never sought another political office, he played a major role in South Carolina politics.
-He was an avid sportsmen, hunter, and horse breeder.
+He was an avid sportsman, hunter, and horse breeder.

 Wade Hampton III (1818–1902) was the first son of Wade Hampton II.
 He served in the Confederate Army by leading Hampton's Legion rising to the rank of lieutenant general.
-After the war, near the end of Reconstruction, he was elected as the first Democratic, was after the Civil War a governor in the South since before the Civil War.
-He later was elected as a U.S. Senator from South Carolina.
+After the war, near the end of Reconstruction, he was elected as the first Democratic governor in the South since before the Civil War.
+He was later elected as a U.S. Senator from South Carolina.